bradharms/example-virtual-machine/README.md

 If flag `i` is 0, execution in the VM continues as soon as the call has been initiated; the VM will not wait for the system call to finish, nor is there any mechanism for detecting that a call has finished.
 To this end, the program must either not depend on the result of the system call and be capable of continuing while the call runs in parallel until it ends on its own, or else the program must devise a way to detect the call's completion by reading signals out of VM memory that may be left by the call during its execution, or else it must be able to signal to the call that it should end.

+if `i` is 1, the VM will stop executing instructions until the system call ends.

 | Field | Description                                                                                                                                                                                                                       |
 |-------|-----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|
 | `e`   | Should be 0 (negative IDs are not valid)                                                                                                                                                                                          |